 The underlying skills inherent in this unit should be transferable across a range of inspection, testing and troubleshooting applications (including the timely involvement of supervisor or other trades) associated with engine systems.
-It is essential that system test procedures take into account all safety precautions associated with gas turbine engine system operation, especially with regard to high energy ignition units, and that awareness be demonstrated of dual inspection requirements associated with work on engine control systems.
+It is essential that system test procedures take into account all safety precautions associated with gas turbine engine system operation, especially with regard to high-energy ignition units, and that awareness be demonstrated of dual inspection requirements associated with work on engine control systems.

-Evidence of transferability of skills and knowledge related to inspection, testing and troubleshooting is essential.
+Evidence of transferability of skills and knowledge related to testing and troubleshooting is essential.
 This may be demonstrated through application across a number of engine systems or engine types.
-Ability to interpret inspection procedures and specifications (allowable limits) and apply them in practice is critical.
 The application of testing procedures and functional rigging checks should also indicate knowledge of system operation.

-Engine system operation knowledge, the relationship of individual components and the links with other systems will be necessary to supplement evidence of ability to carry out rigging checks and troubleshoot the system within the limits of the aircraft/system fault-finding guide before undertaking any action.
+Engine system operation knowledge, the relationship of individual components and the links with other systems will be necessary to supplement evidence of ability to carry out rigging checks and troubleshoot the system within the limits of the aircraft/system fault finding guide before undertaking any action.
 The work plan should take account of applicable safety and quality requirements in accordance with the industry and regulatory standards.

-A person cannot be assessed as competent until it can be demonstrated to the satisfaction of the workplace assessor that the relevant elements of the unit of competency are being achieved under routine supervision on at least one item from each of Groups 1 to 6 in the Range Statement.
-This shall be established via the records in the Log of Industrial Experience and Achievement, or where appropriate, an equivalent Industry Evidence Guide.
-Context of and specific resources for assessment Competency should be assessed in the work environment or simulated work environment, using tools and equipment specified in aircraft maintenance manuals.
+A person cannot be assessed as competent until it can be demonstrated to the satisfaction of the workplace assessor that the relevant elements of the Unit of Competency are being achieved under routine supervision on at least one item from each of Groups 1 to 6 in the Range Statement.
+This shall be established via the records in the Log of Industrial Experience and

+EVIDENCE GUIDE

+Achievement or, where appropriate, an equivalent Industry .

+Context of and specific resources for assessment Competency should be assessed in the work environment or simulated work environment using tools and equipment specified in aircraft maintenance manuals.
 It is also expected that general purpose tools, test and ground support equipment found in most routine situations would be used where appropriate.
-The level of troubleshooting is limited in its application to the use of fault diagnosis guides or other similar information.
-Method of assessment Testing of engines fitted to helicopters (where auxiliary drive is not available) may be carried out through the applicant directing a pilot qualified on type.
+The level of troubleshooting is limited in its application to the use of fault diagnosis guides or other similar information

+Method of assessment

 Guidance information for assessment